North Carolina School of Advanced Bodywork

 This skill — and the related knowledge — is what will set you apart from many, if not most, of the therapists out there today.

-Now, how we can give you what amounts to an advanced education in 500 hours when other schools offer more hours for a more basic training?
+Now, we can give you what amounts to an advanced education in 500 hours when other schools offer more hours for a more basic training.

-With over 20 years of teaching, I have developed and continuously refined the process of teaching this material to a high art.
+With over 30 years of experience, Kyle Wright and his faculty have developed and continuously refined the process of teaching this material to a high art.
 The training curriculum has been precisely thought out and sequenced allowing the material to be delivered in the most efficient and effective way possible.
 This efficiency combined with a small, high caliber group of students, allows us to teach you far more than the basic requirements in a shorter time.

 My association with Kyle Wright began about 15 years ago.
 He has treated me for various muscular symptoms which have helped me with my game tremendously.
 His knowledge of the muscular and skeletal systems of the body has given me an insight on how sports and muscle injuries interact and the subsequent treatment plan needed to alleviate the underlying cause.
 Kyle has a warm disposition and a keen dedication to the work he believes in.
 I wish him much success in the years to come.